tenstorrent/sfpi/README-riscv.md

 ### Development

-This section is only for developer or advanced user, or you want to build toolchain with your own source tree.
+This section is only for developers or advanced users, or if you want to build a toolchain with your own source tree.

 #### Update Source Tree

-`riscv-gnu-toolchain` contain stable but not latest source for each submodule, in case you want to using latest develoment tree, you can use following command to upgrade all submodule.
+`riscv-gnu-toolchain` contains stable but not latest source for each submodule, if you want to use the latest development tree, you can use the following command to upgrade all submodules.

     git submodule update --remote